Ruger GP100 Review: Ruger’s wheelgun workhorse!

 Ruger GP100 Background

-Ruger has established itself as one of the premier revolver manufacturers in the United States.
+Ruger has established itself as one of the leading manufacturers of fine firearms in the United States, particularly renowned for its revolver craftsmanship.
 Their offerings range from single action rimfires like the Bearcat and Single Six to magnum double actions like the Super Redhawk.

-.357 models also feature prominently in the Ruger lineup.
+.357 models also feature prominently in the lineup of both old and new Ruger revolvers.
 The Blackhawk and Vaquero models are among the most popular single action revolvers in the market.
 The SP101 is a great option for a concealed carry gun.
 And, finally, we have the GP100, Ruger’s full size double action .357.

 The GP100 replaced the Security Six, Service Six, and Speed Six models.
 These predecessors had some success in the 1970s and 1980s in law enforcement and military service.
 Units like the Naval Investigative Service (precursor to the NCIS) and Postal Inspectors used various models in this range.

-The GP100 is a modernized version of the Six series.
+As a lifelong gun nerd, I appreciate how the GP100 is a modernized version of the Six series.
 It fills the same niche as the L-Frame Smith & Wesson revolvers, which are also designed for full-time .357 magnum use.
-Some smaller, lighter frames can accommodate the dimensions of the .357, but are not strong enough to handle the strain of thousands of rounds of magnum punishment.
+Some smaller, lighter frames can accommodate the dimensions of the .357, but they are not robust enough to withstand the strain of thousands of magnum rounds.
 The solid steel frame of the GP100 lives for hot, full power ammo, and it is made for the shooter who would rather fire the real deal than .38 Special wadcutters.

 Ruger GP100 Features